Manage the definition and development of large products through project portfolios.

 The main business item manipulated at the portfolio level is the feature.
 In a regular iceScrum projects, features are ordered by the Product Owner according to the current business priorities.
 However, when the project is part of a portfolio, such decisions are taken at the portfolio level.
 That is why a regular Product Owner cannot update the order of the features in a project that belongs to a portfolio.
 They need to be Business Owner of the portfolio to do so.

-The «features teams» (or ART) view of the portfolio shows all the features of each project, each project being associated with its own feature team.
+The «features teams» (or SAFe «ART») view of the portfolio shows all the features of each project, each project being associated with its own feature team.

 Portfolio members can thus get a good overview of the distribution of features across the feature teams.
-Business owners can create feature inside projects and reorder features inside each project in order to materialize their business vision.
+Business owners can create feature inside projects and reorder features inside each project in order to adjust their vision.

 The feature details give access to the stories of each feature.
 Thus, you can good as deep as needed in the business item trees.